 If you have any queries or concerns about using or accessing information on this website please contact the SoGE Webmaster

-The School of Geography and the Environment (SoGE) at the University of Oxford, is committed to providing an accessible web presence that gives members of the public and members of the School and University communities full access to our information, courses and activities offered publicly through the web in line with the University of Oxford's Rules for Oxford University Websites.
+The School of Geography and the Environment (SoGE) at the University of Oxford, is committed to providing an accessible web presence that gives members of the public and members of the University community full access to our information, courses and activities offered publicly through the web in line with the University of Oxford's Rules for Oxford University Websites.
 All pages should validate as HTML 5 and use Cascading Style Sheets.
 These pages aim to meet Level-AA standard of WCAG 2.0.

-We try to provide all official and authoritative content on this website in an accessible manner within the body of the website.
-However, you may occasionally need to use plug-in applications in order to access or download some files on this site (e.g. some documents specifically formatted for printing are provided as PDFs).
-No official or authoritative information is solely provided in this manner and alternative formats for information on this website may be available on request.
-If you have problems accessing these files please contact us and we will provide the information in an alternate format.
+- We try to provide all official and authoritative content on this website in an accessible manner within the body of the website.
+However, you may occasionally need to use plug-in applications in order to access or download some files on this site.
+No official or authoritative information should be solely provided in this manner and alternative formats for information on this website may be available on request.
+If you have problems accessing any information please contact the SoGE Webmaster.

 - Some of the information on our website is provided in Portable Document Format (PDF) in order to be formatted for printing.
 You will need Adobe Acrobat Reader to read PDF files.
 Adobe Acrobat Reader can be downloaded free of charge from the Adobe website.
 Later versions of this software provide a number of features that improve access for users.